rmikehodges/go-risky/README.md

 Accountants go by revenue / employee hours.
 This means

+5/16 - Reworked the database middleware and started writing tests for the database functions.

 ## TODO
-1. Create database calls for the crud operations.
-(In-progress)
-2. Clean up database initialization and start the pool in main and pass it to handlers
-2. Write tests
+2. Write tests for database models and handlers (postgresql should probably be last)
 3. Think about struct creation for input structs and database structs
 3. Create Seed Script for DB